justaszie/Bikeshare-Analysis/README.md

 ```
 Start, End Station Names and IDs

 :warning: The dataset contains 1313 distinct `start_station_id` and 1645 `start_station_name` values.
 It's already an issue but it's even more concerning given that the service provider's website mentions only about 800 stations program.
 Although the stations are not key elements of this analysis, I decided to look into these values as it allowed me to practice data cleanup on string values.
-I did the following checks to detect anomalies (**Note that same checks and fixes were done to end stations**):
+I did the following checks to detect anomalies (**Note that the same checks were done to end stations**):
-1. Checking distribution of start_station_id lengths and looking at IDs ofvarious lengths to spot patterns.
+- Checking distribution of start_station_id lengths and looking at IDs of various lengths to spot patterns.
 ```sql
 SELECT LENGTH(start_station_id) AS str_length, COUNT(DISTINCT start_station_id) AS num_stations
 FROM `phrasal-brand-398306.bikeshare_data.rides`
 GROUP BY str_length
 ORDER BY num_stations DESC
 ```
-1. Looking at cases where 1 ID is associated with multiple names (and number of rides associated with each station name)
+- Looking at cases where 1 ID is associated with multiple names (and number of rides associated with each station name)
 ```sql
 SELECT * FROM
 (